-Sales, general and administrative expenses in 2021 amounted to 236.58 million Baht, an increase of 72.64 million Baht or 44.31% compared to 163.94 million Baht in 2020.
+Sales, general and administrative expenses in 2022 amounted to 228.26 million Baht, a decrease of 8.62 million Baht or 3.64% compared to 236.88 million Baht in 2021.
 The significant increase sales and administrative expenses due to higher shipping costs.
 The company sold products to foreign countries in the form of DAP to large customers, which the company has received significantly more orders from this customer.
 In addition, other selling expenses are also set aside for doubtful accounts and impairment loss from investment decreased from the last year.
-The provision for doubtful debts and impairment from important investments in 2021 is set as follows:
+The provision for doubtful debts and impairment from important investments in 2022 is set as follows:

-- Slightly increased administrative expenses from management restructuring - In 2021, the Company has a reversal of loss from impairment of investment in an associated company amounting to 15.93 million baht. - There is an expected credit loss of 44.10 million baht.
+- Slightly increased administrative expenses from management restructuring - There is an expected credit loss of 44.10 million baht.

-(2.4) Interest expenses
+(2.4) Finance Cost

-The company recorded interest expenses of 26.32 million Baht in 2021, an increase of 6.84 million Baht or 35.10% compared to 19.48 million Baht in 2020 due to the company increasing use of credit facilities from financial institutions and short-term loans from other parties to support business expansion.
+The company recorded interest expenses of 34.84 million Baht in 2022, an increase of 8.52 million Baht or 32.37% compared to 26.32 million Baht in 2021 due to the company increasing use of credit facilities from financial institutions and short-term loans from other parties to support business expansion.